syncfusion-content/mobilejavascript-docs/MobileJS/Dialog/Getting-Started.md

 You can click the next button present in the header to display the Dialog.
 The click event is handled by formsubmit function as follows.
 You can create an object for Dialog control and display the Dialog using open function.

-Add the following code example to the &lt;body&gt; tag.
+Add the following code example to the <body> tag.

 {% highlight js %}